WHAT IS FAITH?

 by the God of that religion.

-When renewal of faith presumes the rectitude
+When renewal of faith presumes the rectitude of the conclusions others have drawn,

-are we merely hiding, fearfully,
+we are merely hiding, fearfully, behind protective boundaries.